EricYoung37/Java-Backend-Course/Coding/HW2/Question1/README.md

    Also, check "Use module compile output path" for `Question1` in project structure.

+   Git is enabled by the parent project. **Don't** use Git for this module.

 2. Import `Question1` as a module into the root repository.

    Otherwise, Java files under `Quesiton1` are not runnable (IDEA won't give run buttons)